 - Weakness and fatigue

-One of the most effective ways to maximize this recovery period is to partner with a professional home care provider, such as Anthem Home Care, an award-winning provider of long-term care in Portland, TX and the surrounding areas.
+One of the most effective ways to maximize this recovery period is to partner with a professional home care provider, such as Anthem Home Care, an award-winning provider of in-home senior care in Portland and the surrounding areas.
 Doctors typically advise having someone in the home for at least the initial few weeks of recovery from a heart procedure.
 Our senior care experts are fully trained and experienced in watching for changes in condition and reporting them immediately, along with providing crucial help in a number of ways, such as:

 - Help with safely bathing and showering and getting dressed